-- Detect Identity: Select to enable identity detection. - Detect Gender: Select to enable gender detection. - Detect Age: Select to enable age detection. - Detect Mask: Enables the detection of masks. - Mask Model: Only available on iOS.
-Specifies the model to be used for mask detection. - precise: This model produces the least number of false positives (i.e. detecting that a person is wearing a mask but there is no mask), but it suffers from the lowest true positive rate. (i.e. detecting masks that are actually there) - sensitive: This model produces the highest true positive rate, but it suffers from the highest number of false positives. - normal: This model produces a moderate amount of both false positives and true positives. - Mask Threshold: Only available on iOS.
-Specifies the threshold at and above which mask detection will conclude that mask=true. - Detect Occlusion: Obstructing the full view of the face by using, for example, a mask, glasses, or using a hand to block a part of the face. - Detect Sentiment: Select to enable sentiment detection. - Detect Smile Action: Select to enable smile detection. - Pre-smile Delay (seconds): The amount of time that there should be no smile. - Smile Duration (seconds): The amount of time that the smile should last. - Identity Threshold Boost: The smile threshold to boost temporarily during the smile action. - Transition Thresholds: The top slider is the smile threshold, while the bottom slider is the nosmile threshold.
+- Detect Identity: Select to enable identity detection. - Detect Gender: Select to enable gender detection. - Detect Age: Select to enable age detection. - Detect Mask: Enables the detection of masks. - Mask Model: iOS only.
+Specifies the model to be used for mask detection. - precise: This model produces the least number of false positives (i.e. detecting that a person is wearing a mask but there is no mask), but it suffers from the lowest true positive rate. (i.e. detecting masks that are actually there) - sensitive: This model produces the highest true positive rate, but it suffers from the highest number of false positives. - normal: This model produces a moderate amount of both false positives and true positives. - Mask Threshold: iOS only.
+Specifies the threshold at and above which mask detection will conclude that mask=true. - Consecutive confirmations required: iOS only.
+Adds additional required consecutive confirmations for SAFR to recognize faces covered by masks.
+Increasing this setting creates more reliable but slower facial detection. - Detect Occlusion: Obstructing the full view of the face by using, for example, a mask, glasses, or using a hand to block a part of the face. - Detect Sentiment: Select to enable sentiment detection. - Detect RGB Liveness Action: Android only.
+Enables the RGB liveness recognizer.
+When enabled, this recognizer creates events based on the RGB liveness feature when cameras view somebody enrolled in your SAFR Identity Database. - Consecutive recognitions for live: Android only.
+Number of consecutive recognition attempts that must be successful for a LIVENESS\CONFIRMED event. - Consecutive recognitions for fake: Android only.
+Number of consecutive recognition attempts that must be successful for a NOTLIVE\CONFIRMED event. - Identity recognition threshold boost: Android only.
+The amount to temporarily boost identity recognition attempts during RGB liveness actions. - Detect Smile Action: Select to enable smile detection. - Pre-smile Delay (seconds): The amount of time that there should be no smile. - Smile Duration (seconds): The amount of time that the smile should last. - Identity Threshold Boost: The smile threshold to boost temporarily during the smile action. - Transition Thresholds: The top slider is the smile threshold, while the bottom slider is the nosmile threshold.